 What to Expect at UVA

-We provide monoclonal antibody treatment at our dedicated COVID-19 clinic through IV infusion.
-Treatment lasts 3-4 hours.
+We provide monoclonal antibody treatment at our dedicated COVID-19 clinic through IV infusion or injection under the skin.
+Treatment visits last 2-4 hours.

 Monoclonal Antibodies for Children

-Children 12 years and older are eligible.
-We can help to coordinate with the Infusion Center at the Battle Building to schedule an appointment for children 12 to 18 years.
+We can help to coordinate with the Infusion Center at the Battle Building to schedule an appointment for children.

 Other Medicines We Use to Treat COVID